Gjhnsn/expense-tracker/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Feature
+name: Feature request
-about: Issue template for new feature requests
+about: Suggest an idea for this project
 title: ''
-labels: feature
+labels: ''
-assignees: nbheemanathi thomascking khiavdim
+assignees: ''

 ---

-## Desired Feature
+**Is your feature request related to a problem?
+Please describe.**
-A clear and concise description of what the feature is and what it does.
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

-## Actual/Current Behavior
+**Describe the solution you'd like**
-A clear and concise description of what is currently happening.
+A clear and concise description of what you want to happen.

-## Steps to Implement
+**Describe alternatives you've considered**
-Add a list of the steps required to implement this feature
+A clear and concise description of any alternative solutions or features you've considered.

-## Additional context
+**Additional context**
 Add any other context or screenshots about the feature request here.